Coder4916/Think-In-Space/README.md

 ![Think-In-Space Lighthouse testing](/assets/images/lighthouse-testing-mobile.png)

-## **Further Testing
+## **Further Testing**

 The Website was tested on Google Chrome, Microsoft Edge and Mozilla Firefox.
+Microsoft Edge required extensions to run the site images correctly.

 The website was viewed on a variety of devices such as:

 Windows Laptop
 Mobile: Samsung Galaxy S12
+Web developer tools devices

 Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.